Have you found a website offering

 don't let the rogue element mess with your hard earned money.
 If the

-seller knows little about the product they offer then clearly your
+seller messes about with pricing or knows little about the product they offer then clearly your

-really want to play their ridiculous game then -
+really wish to participate in their ridiculous game then -

 Caveat Emptor (Buyer beware!!)

-and great prices have been part of our standard service for years.
+Great prices and customer attention have been part of our standard service for years.

 We lead - Others follow